 Chelsea Hicks-Webster, Operations Manager

-Chelsea managers the activities of NBS’s Anglophone office in London, Canada.
-She works closely with Executive Director, Tima Bansal, and NBS team members to ensure all staff have the information and resources needed to make their own projects a success.
+Chelsea manages the daily activities of NBS’s Anglophone office in London, Canada.
+She aims to ensure all staff have the information and resources needed to make their projects a success.

 Pam Laughland, Director of Strategic Partnerships